-Using your registered name and reference number
+Using your registered name and GMC reference number

 - Summary

-- Maintain your registration
+- Maintain your registration as a physician associate or anaesthesia associate

 Patients, employers, and others use these details to identify you and confirm your status on the register of PAs and AAs.